-The emotions are the cornerstone for his/her total personal actualization and, thus, lability in emotional lived experiencing influences personal actualization on all levels.
-Emotional lived experience accompanies the will and determine its quality.
-Thus, emotional lability makes willing qualitatively weak, i.e., there is a lack of willpower, the child is aimless, and his/her going out to the world fluctuates.
-Ferreira (42, 69) says that if his/her emotional life is characterized by tension, insecurity, unrest, etc., his/her willing is weakened, and this leads to serious complications for his/her becoming and learning.
-Since, in its turn, his/her willing accompanies experiencing and determines its quality and direction, a weakly actualized will results in "a qualitatively sluggish, as well as a qualitatively weak, or skewed experiencing ... " (47, 82-83).
-Indeed, he/she is hardly ready to go out to the world and experience it.
-As mentioned, also the modes of learning, which prominently come to the fore here, are adversely influenced, and he/she cannot properly learn to know the world and become.
-In this way, experiencing congeals into meaningless possessed experience, which often becomes evident in various behavior problems.
+The emotions are the cornerstone for his total personal actualization and thus lability in emotional lived-experiencing influences personal actualization on all levels.
+Emotional livedexperiences accompany the will and determine its quality.
+Emotional lability thus causes willing to be qualitatively weak, i.e., there is a lack of will-power, the child is aimless and his going out to the world fluctuates.
+Ferreira (42, 69) says that if his emotional life is characterized by tension, insecurity, unrest, etc., his willing is weakened and this leads to serious complications for his becoming and learning.
+Since, in its turn, his willing accompanies experiencing and determines its quality and direction, a weakly actualized will has as a consequence "a qualitatively sluggish as well as a qualitatively weak or skewed experiencing ... " [in Afrikaans] (47, 82-83).
+Indeed, he hardly will be ready to go out to the world and experience it.
+As mentioned, also the modes of learning that prominently come to the fore here are adversely influenced and it is clear that he cannot properly learn to know the world and also become.
+In this way, experiencing congeals into meaningless possessed experience that often becomes evident in various behavior problems.

-Although it is child anxiety which lays the foundation for learning and behavior problems and results in restraining his/her becoming adult, still it appears that its origin is traced to the educative situation.
-Hence, to determine what in educating is restraining him/her, an analysis must be made of what gives rise to his/her affective lability.
-With this, the terrain of orthopedagogics is entered, since it is the only discipline of pedagogics which can make such an analysis and, from its findings, provide help to the child.
-The orthopedagogue can make such an analysis because the findings of all the other part-disciplines of pedagogics converge and are used as a lens to fathom problematic educating.
-From such an orthopedagogic analysis, it is evident that restrained becoming adult can be attributed to inadequately actualized fundamental pedagogical structures, by which the child is neglected affectively, cognitively, and normatively to such a degree that he/she is handicapped in his/her becoming.
-This claim, however, holds only macrostructurally\ with respect to problematic educating in general.
-To help a specific child who is restrained in becoming, a micro-analysis\ of his/her specific situation must be made to acquire an image of the microstructure\ which has given rise to his/her restrained becoming.
-For these reasons, some of the aspects or moments which can contribute to the inadequate actualization of the fundamental pedagogic structures is considered briefly.
+Although it is child anxiety that lays the foundation for learning and behavior problems, and therefore results in restraining his becoming adult, still it appears that its origin can be traced to the educative situation.
+Hence, in order to determine what in educating is restraining him, an analysis has to be made of what gives rise to his affective lability.
+With this the terrain of orthopedagogics is entered since it is the only discipline of pedagogics that can make such an analysis and on the basis of its findings provide help to the child.
+The orthopedagogue can make such an analysis because the findings of all of the other part-disciplines of pedagogics converge and can be used as a lens to fathom problematic educating.

+From such an orthopedagogic analysis it is evident that restrained becoming adult can be attributed to inadequately actualized fundamental pedagogic structures by which the child is neglected affectively, cognitively and normatively to such a degree that he is handicapped in the course of his becoming.
+This claim, however, holds only macrostructurally with respect to problematic educating in general.
+In order to help a specific child who is restrained in becoming, a micro-analysis of the specific situation must be made in order to acquire an image of the microstructure which has given rise to his restrained becoming.
+For these reasons, some of the aspects that can contribute to the inadequate actualization of the fundamental pedagogic structures will be considered briefly.